 For all five models, the DC signal from the low pass hardware antialias filter is sampled (Analog to Digital Conversion) at 2000Hz (0.5ms).
 The digitized data is digitally filtered at a selectable cutoff frequency from 0.1 to 200Hz (see Filter in CHAN SETTINGS).
 As with any filter, the digital filter delays the signal, more so at low cutoff frequencies.
-The step response of the digital filter is between $\frac{1}{2}$ and 1 period ( $\frac{1}{f_c}$ ) of the cutoff frequency for data to get to 99.9% of actual value.
+The step response of the digital filter is between $\frac{1}{2}$ and 1 period (1/f_c) of the cutoff frequency for data to get to 99.9% of actual value.
 If the filter is set to 200Hz, expect 2.5 to 5ms for data to reach 99.9% of actual value.
 Expect 0.5 to 1s when the filter is set to 1Hz.

-MaxMin update and limit checking are performed only while running a Test.
 Max/Mins are updated at 2000Hz (0.5ms) using data before or after the digital filter.
 This is user selectable.
 See Max/Min Type in CHAN SETTINGS.